 - Return when the price is high (for example in the evening when demand is high)

-Result: lower costs and possible returns.
+Result: lower costs and potentially higher returns.

 Getting maximum benefit: smart charging solutions